bolt/docs/docs/fields/block.md

   this feature.
 * `icon`: Allows you to add a FontAwesome icon to the header of a block set to identify it more easily.
 Example: `icon: "fa:bolt"`.
-* `group`: Adds a separator with a label in the 'Add New...' dropdown.
-Example:
-  `group: Media`.